• Skip to primary navigation

 Notes

-You will have enough to use for a number of things, you can use the brine for another purpose or re-use it 1x.
+You will have enough brine for a few batches.
+You can use the brine for another purpose or re-use it 1x.
+You can also kidneys soaked in milk.

 sliced smoked kidney charcuterie